teaforthecat/forecaster/README.md

 rails g model Address zipcode
 rails g controller Forecasts
 ```

 A basic form submission is working.
-There is a bit of theory about why the controller name doesn't match the model name, but that may change.
-Basically, the controller represents the intention of the request and the model represents the data.
-The model is handling input validation, and the controller is handling routing, just as MVC intented.
-So, even though the names don't match, I still feel this is the Rails way.
+There is a bit of theory I could share about
+why the controller name doesn't match the model name.
+Basically, the controller
+represents the intention of the request and the model represents the data.
+The
+model is handling input validation, and the controller is handling routing, just
+as MVC intented.
+So, even though the names don't match, I still feel this is the
+Rails way.
 Another interesting bit is the zipcode as the param in the route.
+I
-I think this makes sense as the zip is going to be the cache key and unique identifier for the Forecast.
+think this makes sense as the zip is going to be the cache key and unique
+identifier for the Forecast.

 Files added/edited: